vikasgokavi/S3-Object-Storage-and-Governance/README.md

 ​

-In the next task you create a bucket policy to add the PutOperation. ​
+In the next task we create a bucket policy to add the PutOperation. ​

 ​![image](https://github.com/vikasgokavi/S3-Object-Storage-and-Governance/assets/105034318/5ee695dc-d942-40c3-b0a0-31ef4d1b956c)